-The elusive point of harmony between the two rotatons of the moon is an ingeneous abstration of Rishis.It is like a second moon of the Earth which rotates at the rate of 25 days.
-Yoga point moves at the combined rate of the moon around the Earth and the Earth around the sun.
-Panchang makers assume it to be at 91° and 20′ from a new moon which can occur exactly at the first point of Aries.
-It creates a different Yoga effects in every one of the twenty seven Nakshatras or divisions of the sky.
-Rishis attribute the Yoga point to be an indicator of the influence of air element (Vayu Tattva) on the quality of Time.
-Yoga point afterall is the fastest moving entity in the sky with an elusive nature like air.
-Hindu astrologers consider the effect of the Yoga point in studying the harmony/disharmony aspects in one’s life.
+The elusive point of harmony between the above two rotations of the moon is an ingenious abstraction of Rishis.
+This point is like a second moon for Earth.
+This abstract point rotates at the rate of 25 days.
+It moves at the combined speed of the moon around the Earth and the Earth around the sun.
+Panchang makers assume it to be 91° and 20′ from the new moon occurring at the first point of Aries.
+This combined movement creates a different effect in every one of the twenty-seven Nakshatras or the divisions of the sky.
+Rishis attribute the Yoga point as an indicator of the influence of the air element (Vayu Tattva) on cyclical Time.
+In summary, the unseen Yoga point is the fastest-moving entity in the sky.
+Besides, it is elusive like air.

 In Hindu astrology, the position of the Yoga point in one’s horoscope signifies the harmony/disharmony aspects of an individual’s life.
 The yoga point moves through 27 segments or arcs in the sky.
 Each of these arcs has a Sanskrit name (listed below), highlighting some aspects of harmony/disharmony.